Aicent-Stack/manifesto/README.md

 This is not infrastructure *for* intelligence.
 **This is intelligence itself.**

+## 🏛️ Heritage & Evolution

+The Aicent Stack is not born in a technical vacuum.
+It is built upon a historical namespace—**Aicent.com**—that once served as a critical crossroads for global data exchange, facilitating connectivity for over 3 billion mobile users worldwide.

+We recognize this heritage of **Carrier-Grade Reliability** and **Planetary-Scale Distribution**.
+However, the era of "Dumb Pipes" and passive roaming is over.
+The Aicent Stack repurposes this legacy of global reach to establish the **Sovereign AI Reflex Arc**.

+- **From Roaming to Homeostasis:** We are evolving the concept of "data mobility" into "cognitive synchronization."
+- **From Connectivity to Sovereignty:** Where the legacy network merely transported bits, the Aicent Stack orchestrates intent, value, and action as a single living organism.
+- **At Original Global Coordinates:** The architecture matures at the same digital crossroads where global communication once converged, now serving as the nervous system for the next epoch of intelligence.

 ## Core Principles

 - **Autonomy** — Task decomposition, scheduling, and optimization occur natively within the brain layer; no external orchestration required.